jugaadhai/assignment-app/flutter-task.md

         3. Will you refer JugaadHai to a friend as radio button (yes, no)
         4. A button to save the data
     2. Use save-feedback api to post the form data

+## How to share the task
+Update your code on a Github public repository and share your task with us.

 ### Pro Tips
 1. To make http requests use https://pub.dev/packages/http